appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images.md

    Appsmith automatically creates intermediate folders if they don't exist.
 7. Select **Base64** from **File Data Type** to upload data from the camera widget.
 8. In **Expiry Duration of Signed URL (Minutes)**, enter an expiration time for the signed URL.
 A signed URL has a maximum expiration date of one week.
-9. In **Content**, add data manually by writing an object with a text and data property, or fetch data from the camera widget.
+9. In **Content**, fetch data from the Camera widget using the following code:
-   For example:

      ```
      {